 Because every employer is different, the most complete onboarding checklist for new hires will be the one that you create specifically for your organization.
-However, there are a number of basic items that are commonly used by many companies.
+However, there are a number of basic items that many companies commonly use.
 Some of these checklist items are required by federal and state law, while others simply represent good business practice.

 Suggested Onboarding Checklist for New Hires

-At this stage, it’s important to ensure that all application paperwork, background check and drug testing forms are already complete.
+First of all, at this stage, it’s important to ensure that all application paperwork, background check and drug testing forms are already complete.
 Additional forms that may be filled out at the time of hiring include:

-● I-9 for Employment Eligibility Verification
+- I-9 for Employment Eligibility Verification

-● W4s (Federal and State if applicable) to ensure appropriate tax withholding
+- W4s (Federal and State if applicable) to ensure appropriate tax withholding

-● WOTC forms 8850 & 9061 (Work Opportunity Tax Credits)
+- WOTC forms 8850 & 9061 (Work Opportunity Tax Credits)

-● Health Marketplace Notice (informing employees of the availability of the Marketplace and implications of choosing an individual plan in relation to any employer-sponsored benefits)
+- Health Marketplace Notice (informing employees of the availability of the Marketplace and implications of choosing an individual plan in relation to any employer-sponsored benefits)

 - Workers’ Compensation Notice (outlining whether or not the employer carries coverage and what it means for employees)

-● Acknowledgement of Receipt of Policies (including handbook and any specific policies such as searches, drug testing, anti-harassment and discrimination, etc.)
+- Acknowledgement of Receipt of Policies (including handbook and any specific policies such as searches, drug testing, anti-harassment and discrimination, etc.)

-● Benefits forms (health, dental, 401k, etc. if applicable)
+- Benefits forms (health, dental, 401k, etc. if applicable)

 Additional Items to Equip New Hires

-These items may vary depending on the industry, job role, and other factors.
+Secondly, these items may vary depending on the industry, job role, and other factors.
 Requisitioning these items when a job offer is accepted may be necessary for new hires to start working on their first day without delay.

-● Employee Number
+- Employee Number

-● ID Badge/ Access Devices
+- ID Badge/ Access Devices

-● Payroll Pin #
+- Payroll Pin #

-● Telephone extension
+- Telephone extension

-● Network access / Login credentials
+- Network or POS access / Login credentials

 - Workstation, office supplies, personal protective equipment, if applicable